Exploring St. George's

 A short walk will take you to Sessions House, an 1815-era Georgian building where the House of Assembly and Supreme Court meet.
 On Queen Street, stop by the Perot Post Office, headquarters of 19th century Postmaster William B. Perot.
 Perot produced the first Bermudian postage stamps in 1848; today, they're among the rarest forms of postage in the world, since only 11 are known to exist.

-Also on Queen Street, you'll find the Bermuda Historical Society Museum in a handsome circa-1814 Georgian house once known as Par-La-Ville.
+Also on Queen Street, you'll find the Bermuda Historical Society Museum in a handsome circa-1814 Georgian house known as Par-La-Ville.
 Items on display include silverplate made on the island, ship models and portraits of early residents.